act-now-coalition/act-now-links-service/README.md

 ### Creating a share link

-Registers a new share link with meta tags according to the request body params, or returns the existing one if a share link already exists for the supplied parameters, On success, returns the URL of the new or fetched share link.
+Registers a new share link with meta tags according to the request body params, or returns the existing one if a share link already exists for the supplied parameters.
+On success, returns the URL of the new or existing share link.

 #### Request